aclarke211/renamer/to-do/to-do.md

 ## Nice to Have

-- Visual progress bar when renaming files, not just [2 / 10] etc.

 - Generate video thumbnail (.gif) for found files.

   - Thumbnails will be stored in a directory within the app.